Apollo 13 (film): Technical and historical accuracy

-The dialogue between ground control and the astronauts was taken nearly verbatim from transcripts and recordings, with the exception of one of the taglines of the film, "Houston, we have a problem."
+The dialogue between ground control and the astronauts was taken nearly verbatim from transcripts and recordings, with few exceptions.
+One of them is the tagline, "Houston, we have a problem".
 (This quote was voted #50 on the list "AFI's 100 Years...
 100 Movie Quotes".)
-According to audio of the air-to-ground communications, the actual words uttered by Swigert were "Okay, Houston, we've had a problem here".
+According to recorded audio of the air-to-ground communications, the actual words uttered by Swigert were "Okay, Houston, we've had a problem here."
 Ground control responded by saying, "This is Houston.
 Say again, please."
 Jim Lovell then repeated, "Houston, we've had a problem."

-One other incorrect dialogue is after the re-entry blackout.
-In the film, Tom Hanks (as Lovell) says "Hello Houston... this is Odyssey... it's good to see you again."
-In the actual re-entry, the Command Module's transmission was finally acquired by a Sikorsky SH-3D Sea King recovery helicopter which then relayed communications to Mission Control.
-CAPCOM astronaut Joe Kerwin (not Mattingly, who serves as CAPCOM in this scene in the film) then made a call to the spacecraft "Odyssey, Houston standing by.
+Another exception comes after the re-entry blackout.
+In the film, Lovell says, "Hello Houston... this is Odyssey... it's good to see you again."
+In the actual re-entry, the Command Module's transmission was finally received by a Sikorsky SH-3D Sea King recovery helicopter, which then relayed its communications to Mission Control.
+The CAPCOM astronaut Joe Kerwin (not Mattingly, who serves as CAPCOM in this scene in the film) then made a call to the spacecraft, saying, "Odyssey, Houston standing by.
 Over."
-Swigert, not Lovell, replied "Okay, Joe," and unlike the film, this was well before the parachutes deployed; the celebrations depicted at Mission Control were triggered by visual confirmation of their deployment.
+Swigert, not Lovell, replied "Okay, Joe."
+Unlike in the film, this occurred well before the parachutes deployed, but it was visual confirmation of their deployment that triggered the celebrations depicted at Mission Control.

-The tagline "Failure is not an option", stated in the film by Gene Kranz, also became very popular, but was not taken from the historical transcripts.
-The following story relates the origin of the phrase, from an e-mail by Apollo 13 Flight Dynamics Officer Jerry Bostick:
+The tagline "Failure is not an option," said in the film by Gene Kranz, also became very popular but was not taken from the historical transcripts.
+The following story, from an e-mail by Apollo 13 Flight Dynamics Officer Jerry Bostick, relates the origin of the phrase:

 As far as the expression "Failure is not an option," you are correct that Kranz never used that term.
 In preparation for the movie, the script writers, Al Reinart and Bill Broyles, came down to Clear Lake to interview me on "What are the people in Mission Control really like?"
 One of their questions was "Weren't there times when everybody, or at least a few people, just panicked?"
 My answer was "No, when bad things happened, we just calmly laid out all the options, and failure was not one of them.
 We never panicked, and we never gave up on finding a solution."
 I immediately sensed that Bill Broyles wanted to leave and assumed that he was bored with the interview.
 Only months later did I learn that when they got in their car to leave, he started screaming, "That's it!
 That's the tag line for the whole movie, Failure is not an option.
 Now we just have to figure out who to have say it."
 Of course, they gave it to the Kranz character, and the rest is history.